V0lk7/42_ft_turing/machine/palindrome/README.md

 | q6 | HALT | . | N | LEFT |
 | q7 | HALT | . | Y | LEFT |

-## Example Executions

-WAITING PROGRAM TO RUN MACHINE AND PUT EXEMPLE IN THE MARKDOWN

 ## Usage

 To run this Turing machine: